haverland/collectmeterdigits/README.md

 The yellow and blue lines helps you.
 Look at the gap between the digits.
 At left scale you read the value.
 Don't worry, it must not 100% right.
 And sometimes it's not easy to choose the value.

+The prediction on the left side can help you to identify the digit.
+But beware the model can be only a help for you.
+Don't trust the recognition!

 ![labeling](images/Labeling3.png)

 The digit should be between the red dotted lines.